 ReSET: Recognise Strengths Engagement Tool

-Working alongside organisations, employers and marginalised groups to recognise strengths developed through Lived Experience.
+Working alongside organisations, employers and individual members of our community, to recognise strengths developed through Lived Experience.

 3